aurule/Sociogram/README.md

 * image styles, like post-it and yarn, polaroids, etc.
 * customizable images for each node
 * background color/texture, with builtins like corkboard and paper
+* relationships with one or both endpoints being other relationships, like in a family tree

 Documentation
 ============